-- DNS Tunnelling VPN—VPN services that allow users to disguise their traffic by tunnelling it through the DNS protocol.
+- DNS Tunnelling VPN—VPN services that allow users to disguise their traffic by tunneling it through the DNS protocol.
 These can be used to bypass corporate policies regarding access and data transfer.
 Off by default.

 - Cryptomining—Allows you to block identities from accessing known cryptomining pools where miners group together and share resources—processing power—to better gather and share cryptocurrencies, and from known web cryptomining source code repositories.
 By blocking cryptomining, Umbrella protects you from the recent emergence of cryptomining malware.
 Off by default.